hermonochy/QuizMaster/README.md

 **Space Invaders**

 Currently the finest and most reliable advanced game mode, *Space Invaders* is a highly sophisticated and fun addition to the QuizMaster platform.
 Players defend their spaceship from a horde of aliens, gaining ammo by answering questions correctly.
-Unlike the original arcade game, you can still keep hold of your lives if hit, if you can answer the survival question correctly!
-Be careful; your ammo runs out quicker than you think! *Space Invaders* transforms learning into a fun and interactive adventure.
+Unlike the original arcade game, you can still keep hold of your lives if hit, if you can answer the survival question correctly! *Space Invaders* transforms learning into a fun and interactive adventure.

 ![](images/Screenshots/QM4.png)